GusMtz787/quad_ibvs_quaternions/README.md

 omega << A.inverse() * control_inputs;
 ```

 Now the velocity squared is known, remember that the vector $\boldsymbol{x}$ has its elements squared by the own nature of the equation.
 Ideally it would be needed to have the velocities without the square.
 However, they are left squared for a specific reason that is going to be discussed now.
 To obtain the **value of a PWM** based on the **velocity of the motor**, experimental tests can be performed on a **dynamometer** using a motor from the quadrotor.
-In the laboratory, the relationship that was found is expressed in the following equation:
+As of July 2024, for a EMAX 900KV MT2212 motor (see the specifications here: [https://emaxmodel.com/products/emax-mt2212-900kv-multirotor-motor-cooling-series-with-prop1045-combo#](https://emaxmodel.com/products/emax-mt2212-900kv-multirotor-motor-cooling-series-with-prop1045-combo#)), the relationship that was found is expressed in the following equation:

 $$ \text{PWM} = -0.000000001149 \, \Omega^{4} + 0.00226 \, \Omega^{2} + 1118$$

-As it can be seen, the first $\Omega$ is raised to the fourth power and the second one is squared.
-As such, there is no need to perform a square root operations to the squared velocities that were found.
+As it can be seen, within this 4th degree polynomial regression, the first $\Omega$ is raised to the fourth power and the second one is squared.
+As such, there is no need to perform a square root operation to the squared velocities that were found.

+> **NOTE:** as additional information, consider that ESCs commonly work between PWM signals of 1000 to 2000 mili-seconds.

 Therefore, the **PWM values** for all 4 motors are calculated in lines 75 to 78: